 Versatile reagent in chemical syntheses

 In the synthesis of complex nitro compounds, picric acid acts as an essential intermediate.
-Its ability to interact with various substrates expands the possibilities for chemical exploration, particularly in the field of functional polymers and energetic materials.
+Its ability to interact with various substrates expands the possibilities for chemical exploration, particularly in the fields of functional polymers and energy materials.

 Identification and analysis of organic compounds